evild3ad/MemProcFS-Analyzer/README.md

 5. Create your free IPinfo account [approx. 1-2 min]
 https://ipinfo.io/signup?ref=cli
-Open "MemProcFS-Analyzer.ps1" with your text editor, search for "<access_token>" and copy/paste your access token.
+Open "MemProcFS-Analyzer.ps1" with your text editor, search for "Please insert your Access Token here" and copy/paste your access token.

 6. Install the NuGet package provider for PowerShell
 Check if NuGet is available in the package providers by running the following command: